MoizL163/student/index.md

 > Feel free to reach out if you'd like to collaborate or learn more about our work.

 <p style="color: #2A7DB1;">Open Coding Society: <a href="https://opencodingsociety.com" style="color: #2A7DB1; text-decoration: underline;">Socials</a></p>

+## FUN FACTS
+### I currently attend Del Norte Highschool as a sophomore and I have lived in San Diego my whole life.